London Fashion Week kicks off in monochrome, metallics

 ROARING TWENTIES

-Contrasts of colour and texture also starred in London-based Turkish designer Bora Aksu's collection, which drew inspiration from the opulence of the roaring Twenties.
+Contrasts of color and texture also starred in London-based Turkish designer Bora Aksu's collection, which drew inspiration from the opulence of the roaring Twenties.

-Models floated down the runway in leather corsets, loose shift dresses with high lace collars and cropped jackets in dove greys and bright fuchsias.
+Models floated down the runway in leather corsets, loose shift dresses with high lace collars and cropped jackets in dove grays and bright fuchsias.

 "The whole idea of the Twenties is this contrast," Aksu, who has dressed Keira Knightley and Sienna Miller told Reuters.